In sickness and in health: Hope Mills woman hopes to renew vows before stage four cancer takes over

 Keyla Reece is an excited bride to be.

-Reece and her husband, Scott have been married for nearly 20 years and have three sons together.
-The couple plans to celebrate their anniversary renew their vows, her only obstacle is a grim diagnosis.
+Reece and her husband, Scott, have been married for nearly 20 years and have three sons.
+The couple plans to celebrate their anniversary by renewing their vows -- her only obstacle is a grim diagnosis.

 Two years ago, Keyla received news that she had stage four breast cancer.
 Even though her future is uncertain, she's focused on planning the wedding she's never had.

 "The date is going to be February 8, 2020.
-I'll get to be in a beautiful white dress with my children, family and friends there," said Reece.
+I'll get to be in a beautiful white dress with my children, family, and friends there," Keyla said.
 "This past Monday I was told my cancer was no longer stable."

-The cancer treatments have become unbearable after countless chemo treatments which is all the more reason to get the wedding on the road and marry the man of her dreams again.
+The cancer treatments have become unbearable after countless chemo sessions, which is all the more reason to get the wedding on the road and marry the man of her dreams -- again.

-The doctor Keyla works for agreed to rent the venue for the couple's big day.
-She's in need of a cake, dress, photographer and suit for Scott.
+The doctor who Keyla works for agreed to rent the venue for the couple's big day.
+She's in need of a cake, dress, photographer, and a suit for Scott.
 The couple hopes to marry before the cancer takes over.

 "I have to be here for my sons.
 I have to be here for my older boys and Scott.
-There's no way I can accept that," said Keyla.
+There's no way I can accept that," Keyla said.

 In sickness and in health: Hope Mills woman hopes to renew vows before stage four cancer takes over